An efficient probabilistic hardware architecture for diffusion-like models: Hybrid Thermodynamic-Deterministic Machine Learning

 The core doctrine of modern machine learning is the relentless scaling of models as a means of solving ever-harder problems.
 Models that utilize probabilistic computers may be similarly scaled to enhance their capabilities beyond the relatively simple dataset considered in this work so far.

 However, we hypothesize that the correct way to scale probabilistic machine learning hardware systems is not in isolation but rather as a component in a larger \emph{hybrid thermodynamic-deterministic machine learning} (HTDML) system.
 Such a hybrid system integrates probabilistic hardware with more traditional machine learning accelerators.
+This hybrid approach is particularly important for moving beyond binarized grayscale datasets such as Fashion-MNIST toward richer, higher-dimensional data.

-A hybrid approach is sensible because there is no a priori reason to believe that a probabilistic computer should handle every part of a machine learning problem, and sometimes a deterministic processor is likely a better tool for the job.
+A hybrid approach is sensible because there is no \emph{a priori} reason to believe that a probabilistic computer should handle every part of a machine learning problem, and sometimes a deterministic processor is likely a better tool for the job.

 The goal of HTDML is to design practical machine learning systems that minimize the energy used to achieve desired modeling fidelity on a particular task.
-This efficiency will be achieved through a cross-disciplinary effort that eschews the software/hardware abstraction barrier to design computers that respect physical constraints.
+This efficiency will be achieved through a cross-disciplinary effort that eschews the software/hardware abstraction barrier to design computers that respect physical constraints and leverage each type of hardware where it is most effective.